eblack-leaf/foliage/README.md

 This library is a cross-platform ui with wgpu.rs and winit.
 It targets Desktop / Android (via ndk) / Web (via wasm).

-The name foliage arose from the need for a word defining a collection of somethingn.
+The name foliage arose from the need for a word defining a collection of something.
 The parts are described in terms of leaves added to a pile thus comprising the engine architecture.
+When you add an attachment to the engine you are adding a `Leaf` to the collection.
 Everyone loves acronyms so foliage could stand for
 `F-lat` `O-rthographic` `L-ogic` `I-nterface` `A-nd` `G-raphical` `E-ngine` if needs be.